simplegeo/java-simplegeo/README.markdown

 CHANGES FROM PREVIOUS VERSIONS:
 --------------------------------------------------------------------------------
+Version 1.2.4
+- Merged mefogle's fork that refactors the SimpleGeoClient into an interface and abstract class which allows the client to run within Google App Engine.

 Version 1.2.3
 - Renamed the LocationService to SimpleGeoClient and placed it under a different pacakge